creative-connections/Bodylight-VirtualMachine/README.md

 [![Build Status](https://travis-ci.org//creative-connections/Bodylight-VirtualMachine.svg?branch=master)](https://travis-ci.org//creative-connections/Bodylight-VirtualMachine)
 [![DOI](https://zenodo.org/badge/203830641.svg)](https://zenodo.org/badge/latestdoi/203830641)
-# Virtual machine for Bodylight.js
+# Virtual machine for Bodylight.js toolchain

 This repository contains scripts and configuration to create development environment for Bodylight tool chain.
-Base box is minimal Scientific Linux (now CENTOS 9) and Vagrant scripts prepare the rest of virtual machine with OpenModelica, Bodylight.js, Python 3.x, Jupyter, Anaconda, http server.
+Base box is minimal CENTOS 9 Ctream (RHEL derivative) and Vagrant scripts prepare the rest of virtual machine with recent Bodylight.js, OpenModelica (nightli 1.20 build), Python 3.x, Jupyter, Anaconda, http server.
 See web apps after installation at http://localhost:8080.

 A binary snapshots are sometimes created usually in yearly (or less) bases.

 All the tools are provided as is - usually in best effort or beta version quality.
 If it works, than it works, if something is wrong, see logs, console logs, submit issue.